San Francisco Ferry Building Guide: Best Places to Eat & Shop

 A great Japanese-California spot with fresh grab-and-go items like sushi rolls, salads, donburi, bento boxes, udon noodles, soup, and more.
 If they have the wasabi garlic potato salad, don’t skip it!
 Grab a table or bench outside and watch the ferries roll in with the tide.

-If you’r a Japanese-food super fan, don’t skip a visit to San Francisco Japantown, one of the city’s most underrated neighborhoods.
+If you’re a Japanese-food super fan, don’t skip a visit to San Francisco Japantown, one of the city’s most underrated neighborhoods, and a great neighborhood for families.

 Miette – The OG Cookies & Cakes Outpost

-Cute as a French crumb (Miette means crumb in French), this has been a Ferry Building mainstay since the very beginning, arriving in 2005, and is the perfect place to shop for sweets.
+Cute as a French crumb (Miette means crumb in French) and a cookie jar fantasy, this has been a Ferry Building mainstay since the very beginning, arriving in 2005.

-What started as a Berkeley farmers’ market pop-up is now a beloved Bay Area go-to for French macarons, cookies, candies, cakes, and more.
+Miette is a go-to for French macarons, cookies, candies, cakes, and more.